ota-meshi/bignum/packages/core/README.md

 ### BigNum.prototype.sqrt([options]): BigNum

-Returns an approximation to the square root of this.
+Returns an approximation to the square root of this BigNum.

 If this BigNum is a negative value, an error will be raised.

+An object can be given as an option.
+It's the same option for `divide()`.

+### BigNum.prototype.nthRoot(n, [options]): BigNum

+Returns an approximation to the `n`th root of this BigNum.

+If this BigNum or `n` are negative value, an error will be raised.\
+If `n` is given a non-integer value, an error will be raised.

 An object can be given as an option.
 It's the same option for `divide()`.